AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-develop-deploy-workflow.md

 The generated file is `app/etc/config.php`.

-You generate the file in the integration environment where you configured Adobe Commerce.
+Generate the file in the integration environment where you configured Adobe Commerce.
 Step through the process of generating the file, adding it to your branch, and deploying it.

 **Important notes** on Configuration Management: